-Professor Natalini teaches in the ABSN program focusing mainly on medical surgical nursing theory, skills lab, pharmacology lab, and clinical instruction.
-Dr. Natalini also serves on the Nursing Admissions and Progression committee as well as serving as a faculty advisor for Concordia Nursing Student Association, the student led nursing organization for the ABSN program.

-Dr. Caroline Rae began her career in adult medical/surgical nursing and spent several years as a critical care nurse before transitioning into academia.
-She began her teaching career as an adjunct clinical instructor at Golden West College and joined Concordia University full time in 2014.
-She is currently an Associate Professor in the Department of Nursing.
-Dr. Rae has completed the Watson Caring Science Institute’s Caritas Coach Education Program ®.
-She serves on the Academic Student & Faculty Affairs Committee and is Faculty Advisor for Concordia University’s Nursing Student Association.

-2 | Professor Natalini teaches in the ABSN program focusing mainly on medical surgical nursing theory, skills lab, pharmacology lab, and clinical instruction.
+Dr. Natalini teaches in the ABSN program focusing mainly on medical surgical nursing theory, pharmacology lab, and clinical instruction.
 Dr. Natalini also serves on the Nursing Admissions and Progression committee as well as serving as a faculty advisor for Concordia Nursing Student Association, the student led nursing organization for the ABSN program.

 Dr. Caroline Rae began her career in adult medical/surgical nursing and spent several years as a critical care nurse before transitioning into academia.
 She began her teaching career as an adjunct clinical instructor at Golden West College and joined Concordia University full time in 2014.
 She is currently an Associate Professor in the Department of Nursing.
 Dr. Rae has completed the Watson Caring Science Institute’s Caritas Coach Education Program ®.
 She serves on the Academic Student & Faculty Affairs Committee and is Faculty Advisor for Concordia University’s Nursing Student Association.